-How Much Money Do Appalachian State Graduates Make?students who graduate with a bachelor's degree from Appalachian State make around $38,800 per year during the early years of their employment.
+How Much Money Do Appalachian State Graduates Make?bachelor's degree recipients from Appalachian State make around $38,800 per year during the early years of their employment.
 That's great news for Appalachian State students since it is 7% more than the average college graduate's salary of $39,802 per year.
 However, certain majors may produce higher-paying graduates.

 Location of Appalachian State University

 Contact details for Appalachian State are given below.

 |Address:||287 Rivers St, Boone, NC 28608|